-Electronic Speed Switch (ESS) - The speed switch has controls (in a single unit) to monitor four of the basic functions.
-These four functions are:
+Electronic Speed Switch (ESS) - The 4W2218 Electronic Speed Switch can easily be identified by its black color (the earlier speed switch was yellow).
+This speed switch has controls (in a single unit) to monitor three of the basic functions.
+These three functions are: